This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Italy.

 Transfers upon death and gifts are subject to inheritance and gift tax at the following rates and with the following exempt amounts:

 Lifetime gifts, executed by the deceased to the beneficiary, erode the amount that is exempt from inheritance gift tax.
-According to the current interpretative address upheld by the Supreme Court (See No. 24940 of 6 December 2016 and No. 26050 of 16 December 2016), the exempt amounts available on death are not eroded by lifetime transfers (it is fair to say that the position of the Supreme Court does not seem to be shared by the tax authorities).
+However, according to the current interpretative address upheld by the majority case law of the Supreme Court (See No. 24940 of 6 December 2016 and No. 26050 of 16 December 2016, ordinance No. 12779 of 23 May 2018 and ordinance No. 758 of 15 January 2019), the exempt amounts available on death are not eroded by lifetime transfers (it is fair to say that the position of the Supreme Court does not seem to be shared by the tax authorities).